-Topic Materials
+Topic Materials for Policy Paper

-The following are required materials you will be submitting via Canvas (see course schedule for date).
+The following criteria are required materials.
+You will be submitting all the materials on Canvas (See course schedule for due date).
 Your policy paper will not be accepted unless you have successfully submitted your Topic Materials, and received instructor approval.
-Topic Materials will account for 20% of your final course grade.
+A short video covering this assignment will be posted on Canvas.
+Topic Materials will account for 15% of the final course grade.
 [CLO1, 3-5]

 - 1. A specific topic/delimited title (i.e., have a specific focus in mind). - 2.
 A properly formatted (APA style) annotated bibliography for your required sources. - 3.
-A type-written outline for your paper which demonstrates the utility of your chosen journal articles, and a clear conception of what policy/policies you intend to examine.
+A type-written complete outline for your paper which demonstrates the utility of your chosen journal articles, and a clear conception of what policy/policies you intend to examine.